 READING AND PRAYER: We want to hear from God and communicate back to Him.
 Thus, we read His Word and pray.
 Our normal practice is to read two passages of Scripture that support the theme of the sermon text, one from the Old Testament and one from the New Testament.
 After each of these Scripture readings, one of our men prays on behalf of all who are present.
 His prayer will align closely with the Scripture just read, will be carefully thought through, and will be sincerely offered from his heart and ours.
 In them, we thank God for these truths, confess our failure to obey them, and praise God for His grace to us through the sacrifice of Christ.

 SERMON: We believe that God is most glorified and the body is most edified by expository preaching.
 By expository, we mean that the intent of the sermon is to explain the unalterable meaning of the text and press its eternal implication upon the hearts of those who hear.
 When the meaning of the Scripture becomes clear, its power is unleashed to transform lives.
-Sermons usually last from forty-five minutes to an hour and are packed with material for reflection and application.
+Sermons usually last from 45-50 minutes and are packed with material for reflection and application.
 On a regular basis, we are teaching through books of the Bible, alternate between different genres in the Bible.
 All preaching is driven by the Gospel, the Bible’s main message of God saving sinners through the death and resurrection of Jesus Christ.